sigilante/duo/C-azimuth.md

 #   The Structure of Azimuth

-_This lesson introduces how Urbit ID is structured and provides practice in converting and working with `@p` identity points.
+_This module introduces how Urbit ID is structured and provides practice in converting and working with `@p` identity points.
 It may be considered optional and skipped if you are speedrunning Hoon School._

 ##  A Public-Key Infrastructure